 Congratulations to the team for securing the GI status!
 This just means one thing – Carrick’s quality is true (we’re not the only ones touting their horn).
 If you’re in the mood for some satisfying, impressive and above all, unique, Bannockburn wines, don’t miss out on Carrick!

-Click here for a peak in their collection.
+Click here for a peek in their collection.